 The hull is regarded as the bottom of the boat, the part making most direct contact with the water, and can be separated as either being displacement types or planing types.
 Displacement hulls are best for speed, as the cut through the water like knives.
 These hulls are narrower and are typically designed with bottoms that come to a point.
 Planing hulls are flat-bottom designs, often wider overall, and are best suited for turning and stability.
 These types of hulls are a bit sluggish for acceleration, and sort of ‘skim’ across the water once they have picked up speed.
 Overall, planing hulls are best suited for fishing kayaks as they offer an overall better platform for any fisherman to perform vital tasks without the worry of overturning.

 If you were to look at a kayak directly from the side, the curve of the bottom of the boat, as it stretches from bow to stern, would be the rocker.
-Kick rockers are designs that are relatively flat, and are almost always seen on planing hull designs and larger volume kayaks.
+Kick rockers are designs that are relatively flat and are almost always seen on planning hull designs and larger volume kayaks.
 A continuous rocker is a design that curves along the entire length of the kayak.
-These types of designs are most often seen in non-fishing kayaks and are better suited for avoiding becoming stuck on rocks or other large object.
+These types of designs are most often seen in non-fishing kayaks and are better suited for avoiding becoming stuck on rocks or another large object.

 The Best Fishing Kayak Brands

 Native Watercraft specializes in high-quality kayaks, with a very interesting focus on those made specifically for fisherman.
 Typical Native Watercraft fishing kayaks are rounded designs, featuring planing hulls, and feature a very integrated foot peddle system, built in waterproof battery compartment, a steering rudder, and Plano rod management systems.
-These kayaks are in the more expensive range so many less-committed fishermen settle for products with less features.
+These kayaks are in the more expensive range so many less-committed fishermen settle for products with fewer features.
 Overall, any fishing kayak like the Slayer, Ultimate, Ultimate Propel, Manta Ray, and Versaboard separate Native Wildcraft from other fishing kayak manufacturers.
-These products are feature-rich, high-quality, and loaded with well planned features and accessories.
-Most all models come in multiple sizes ranging from 10-14 feet in length, and boast to be the lightest propelled fishing kayaks on the market.
-These products are available in some local dealers, and online through Amazon.
+These products are feature-rich, high-quality, and loaded with well-planned features and accessories.
+Most all models come in multiple sizes ranging from 10-14 feet in length and boast to be the lightest propelled fishing kayaks on the market.
+These products are available in some local dealers and many online retailers

 Ocean Kayak Fishing Kayaks feature a balanced blend of features to provide speed, maneuverability, stability, and help accommodate the needs of fisherman everywhere.
-These craft come mostly in an open deck style, with a center console between the legs, medium widths, and are typically longer than most fishing kayaks.
+This craft comes mostly in an open deck style, with a center console between the legs, medium widths, and are typically longer than most fishing kayaks.
 The Prowler Big Game II Angler, for example, comes in at roughly 13 feet in length, and 34 inches in width while still boasting a 650 lb capacity!
 This fishing kayak is well-suited for those looking to bring lots of gear, such as during camping trips.
 Other models such as the Tetra, Malibu, and Caper have helped make this brand very popular among fisherman and, as their name does imply—quite popular with salt water fisherman as well!
-These fishing kayaks are slightly less expensive, but also do not come with any built in propulsion systems or foot-powered systems.
-Ocean Kayak products are available through some local deals, and also online through Amazon.
+These fishing kayaks are slightly less expensive, but also do not come with any built-in propulsion systems or foot-powered systems.
+Ocean Kayak products are available through some local deals and most outdoors gear online retailers.

 eMotion fishing kayaks are very straight-forward designs that incorporate much of their specialized functions right in the molded design.
 This is another company that offers other kayaks and watercraft not just for fisherman, but also makes an admirable accommodation for those anglers looking to reach those hard-to-reach areas.
 Models such as the Guster Angler, Renegade XT, and Stealth Angler have ample storage area with access points and fastening straps located throughout.
-While these kayaks don’t have all the flash such as plate-mounted rod holders or foot propeller systems, many fisherman looking to try our a fishing kayak for their first time find eMotion products to be very well-received. eMotion Kayaks are available at certain local dealers, or available online through Amazon.
+While these kayaks don’t have all the flash such as plate-mounted rod holders or foot propeller systems, many fishermen looking to try our a fishing kayak for their first time find eMotion products to be very well-received. eMotion Kayaks are available at certain local dealers and online.

 Wilderness Systems is a company that is serious about adventure technology.
 They make many kayaks that are built solely for the purpose of going over waterfalls, banging into rocks, and also keeping your gear (and you!) protected.
-It is no surprise that their their fishing kayaks are some of the most sought-after on the market.
-Models like the Pungo 120 Angler offer narrow-formed, inside seating, prowess on the water—while other models such as the Tarpon 130x sit on-top fishing kayak offers extreme storage and ergonomic design.
+It is no surprise that their fishing kayaks are some of the most sought-after on the market.
+Models like the Pungo 120 Angler offer narrow-formed, inside seating, prowess on the water—while other models such as the Tarpon 130x sit-on-top fishing kayak offers extreme storage and ergonomic design.
 These kayaks are certainly among some of the most elite, non-propeller kayaks on the market, and are surprisingly affordable.
-Wilderness Systems fishing kayaks are available through certain local dealers, and also a select handful of online retailers such as Amazon.
+Wilderness Systems fishing kayaks are available through certain local dealers, and also a select handful of online retailers.